Francis Criss painted 'Alma Sewing' as a study of composure, and unruliness

 After his return to America, he painted Alma at her sewing machine — his finest work.

 At first glance, the painting is a study in composure.
 Both the large mannequin at left and Alma’s beautiful face are presented in perfect profile.
-The sense of order reinforced by the balanced orchestration of color (wine red for her dress and the cloth draped over the mannequin; brown for her face, the lamp cover and the table; blue for the hanging curtain and the sky reflected in the heat lamp).
+The sense of order is reinforced by the balanced orchestration of color (wine red for her dress and the cloth draped over the mannequin; brown for her face, the lamp cover and the table; blue for the hanging curtain and the sky reflected in the heat lamp).
 Alma’s worktable and the sewing machine recede at an angle that rhymes with the descending right leg of the paper mannequin pinned to the wall.

 But in any genuinely engaging work of art, “chaos” — as the pianist Alfred Brendel has said — “must shimmer through the veil of order.”
 “Alma Sewing” is in fact full of a weird unruliness: messily heaped fabrics, dangling ribbon, snaking electrical cords, cast-aside scissors.
 Alma, with her large, capable hands, exudes professional capability, but the human forms around her are disquieting: a headless mannequin in dark silhouette; a small, disjointed paper mannequin doing the cancan; and, in the seamstress’s overhead lamp, a minute reflection of Criss himself.